roitraining/ux-designers-training/operations-for-designers/labs/01-deploy-vm-with-agents.md

 ### In this lab, you will:

 - Create a machine using the GUI
-- Deploy a basic we application
+- Deploy a basic web application
-- Leverage monitoring and logging
+- Leverage Monitoring and Logging

 <!-- ------------------------ -->
 ## Creating a VM